-Boolean formula can be converted into a CNF.
-Nowadays, large formulas related to practical problems with millions of clauses and variables can usually be solved in feasible time by state-of-the-art SAT solvers [13], [14].
+Nowadays, large formulas related to practical problems with millions of clauses and variables can usually be solved in feasible time by state-of-the-art SAT-solvers [13], [14].

-In this work multiple satisfying assignments are of interest.
-These assignments are computed by iteratively calling the SAT solver and adding blocking clauses.
-A blocking clause excludes a (previously computed) solution.
+In this work the satisfying value assignments are of interest.
+These assignments can be computed by performing subsequent calls to the SAT-solver and adding blocking clauses.
+A blocking clause forbids a (previously computed) solution.